tundish/blathnaid/blathnaid/book/chapters.rst

 [NARRATOR]_

-    Concealment is the practice of a thief, and it is often applied sparingly before the fact and liberally thereafter.
+    Concealment is the precaution of the thief; wherever it is lacking before the fact, so much more liberally is he obliged to apply it thereafter.

     So likewise the great Swindlers of our time.
     They wrap themselves in honours and titles